 This is a book about right and wrong, surviving humiliation, triumph, fallen heroes, Shakespeare, apologies, and growing up.
 It's full of good stuff.

-In spite of the intriguing title, there may be some initial resistance to this book as students come to terms with the fact that the story is solely in the hands of the seventh grade narrator, who may or may not interpret events accurately.
-The book is set in the late sixties, so global concerns and peer activities look a bit unfamiliar to modern readers.
+In spite of the intriguing title, there may be some initial resistance to this book as students come to terms with the fact that the story is set in the late sixties, so global concerns and peer activities look a bit unfamiliar to modern readers.
 Persistence is rewarded with humor and heart, as this author has brilliantly captured the seventh grade protagonist, from his occasionally self-centered moments, to every-day worries, to emerging questions about how the world is and how it ought to be.

 The book offers rich discussion topics, which are accessible for fifth graders to discern, and raised with subtlety (as opposed to landing with the force of a sledgehammer).
 It may be helpful for students to read this book in literature circles so they can appreciate its nuances and layers.
 One of the most impressive things about this book is the portrayal of adults from an adolescent's perspective, whether they are unreliable, heartbreaking, heroic, or surprisingly human.

 "When gods die, they die hard.
 It's not like they fade away or grow old or fall asleep.
 They die in fire and pain, and when they come out of you, they leave your guts burned . . .
 And maybe worst of all is, you're not sure if there will ever be another god to fill their place . . .
 You don't want fire to go out inside you twice."

 If you like this book, you may also like . . .